 You can expect to see some significant changes in your child around this time.
 As well as becoming taller, they will begin using words creatively to tell stories.
-At this age most children are feeding themselves, going to the toilet (although many have the occasional accident) and they are able to wash themselves in the bath (under supervision).
+At this age most children are feeding themselves, using the toilet (although many have the occasional accident) and they are able to wash themselves in the bath (under supervision).

 - Allow your preschooler to practice skills – helping set the table, getting dressed, brushing their hair and doing up sandals.